freebsd/pkg/README.md

-To add additional repositories, create a per-repository configuration file in `/usr/local/etc/pkg/repos` -- it doesn't matter what the filename is other than it must match '*.conf' and you should make your preferred repositories sort earlier in the list.
+To add additional repositories, create a per-repository configuration file in `/usr/local/etc/pkg/repos` -- it doesn't matter what the filename is other than it must match '*.conf' and you should add a 'priority' setting indicating the preference order.
+This is just an integer, where higher values indicate the more preferred repositories.
+Priority defaults to 0 unless explicitly stated.
+This is the value for the default `/etc/pkg/FreeBSD.conf`

 To disable the default FreeBSD.conf, create a file `/usr/local/etc/pkg/repos/FreeBSD.conf` with the contents: